sourcegraph/about/docs/master-plan.md

 1. Make basic code intelligence ubiquitous
 2. Make code review continuous and intelligent
-3. Increase the amount and quality of open-source code
+3. Increase the amount and quality of open source code

 When phase 1 is almost done, we'll reveal phase 2: how we'll work toward enabling everyone to code.
 If you think that's crazy, ask yourself: now that billions of people have access to the Internet, is coding more like reading and writing (which virtually everyone does) or publishing books (which 0.1% of the population does)?